 Dan Cody: When he has been able to participate in practice, Cody looks like a force off the edge as a pass rusher.
 He is strong, relentless and seems to have polished up his swim move to ward off blockers.
 But yet again for the fourth consecutive season, Cody can’t stay on the field.
 This time he is fighting through a sprained foot.
 He finished his college career playing in 42 games and making 117 tackles and 25 sacks.
 His injuries beg the question, “What has Cody done differently as a pro that prevents him from taking the field?”
 It’s possible that he may never take another snap for the Baltimore Ravens.

-.
+Willis McGahee: McGahee arrived in Baltimore on the heels of a trail of broken glass that runs from One Winning Drive to Buffalo.
 Despite a putrid offense in 2007, McGahee managed to gain over 1,200 yards.
 With the arrival of the tailback friendly Cam Cameron offense, one would have thought that McGahee would be eager to learn the new system.
 Unfortunately McGahee’s eagerness is on par with an elementary student on the eve of a new school year.
 He has been mostly a bystander in camp and was hardly the most available player during OTA’s.
 McGahee is the Ravens’ resident Allen Iverson and takes to practice the way a vampire takes to sunlight.
 Many questioned the Ravens selection of Ray Rice with their second pick.
 Given Rice’s work ethic and apparent skills coupled with McGahee’s uninspired presence, no one is questioning the selection now.
 Maybe the Ravens should practice at night.

 Mark Clayton: Clayton disappeared in 2007 due to a couple of nagging injuries, some off-the-field issues and a slumping offense.
 With 3 seasons under his belt, a new system and the outside the lines problems behind him, many expected Clayton to really step it up this year.
 So far in camp, there has been minor evidence that he could return to 2006 form but then the positive strides are quickly erased with a poor read or a dropped pass.
 Granted the Cameron system is new but Clayton needs to develop some consistency.